-It’s necessary to do this now and put all pieces together even if you won’t use all of them from the beginning.
+It’s necessary to do this now and put all the pieces together even if you don’t use all of them from the beginning.

-The first actionable step in the list is to establish your online presence starting with the creation of a website for your business.
+The first actionable step in the list is establishing your online presence, starting with creating a website for your business.

-The website is the ‘front door’ of your agency business, so you need to make sure it accurately represents your brand.
+The website is your agency business’s ‘front door’, so you must ensure it accurately represents your brand.

-Your website needs to look professional and give potential clients all the information they need to decide whether they should hire your company or not.
+Your website needs to look professional and give potential clients all the information they need to decide whether they should hire your company.

 Besides explaining who you are and what you do, make sure that you explain the benefits clients will gain by hiring you.
 Don’t make your website about you but about them.

-Your goal is to get as many leads as possible, filter them, and concentrate on the ones that have more chances of becoming clients.
+Your goal is to get as many leads as possible, filter them, and concentrate on the ones with more chances of becoming clients.

-Besides creating a website, you also need to secure your brand name on all major platforms (Facebook, LinkedIn, Twitter, Instagram, etc) and create business pages.
+Besides creating a website, you must secure your brand name on all major platforms (Facebook, LinkedIn, Twitter, Instagram, etc) and create business pages.

 Additionally, register your business with websites like Crunchbase and other organizations (local, government) that can help prove your legal existence.

-As we’ll see below (step 9), one of the most difficult aspects of running a digital marketing agency is to find new clients.
+As we’ll see below (step 9), finding new clients is one of the most difficult aspects of running a digital marketing agency.
 But, an equally important aspect is to be in a position to convince prospective clients to work with you.

 The best way to do this is by demonstrating your experience and expertise.